“Physcomitrella patens” (bryophyte, moss species)

 Hornworts also reproduce sexually and the plants can be unisexual, like mosses and liverworts, or they can be bisexual, meaning the archegonia and antheridia are on the same plant.
 The sporophytes are distinctive in form and contain numerous stomata.
 They do not have stalks, setae, and look instead like tiny broom handles rising out of the gametophyte generation.
 Meristematic tissue at the base of the sporophyte continually increases the length of the sporophyte until conditions are favorable and the axis (central core) undergoes meiosis to produce spores.
 The sporophyte tip will split and the spores will be dispersed as the horn peels into ribbon-like segments.

-This reproductive process does not rely on a sexual cycle and its alternation of generations, instead it has been demonstrated that moss fragments can produce protonemata which will ‘bud’ and develop into gametophyte mosses.
+This reproductive process does not rely on a sexual cycle and its alternation of generations, instead it has been demonstrated that moss fragments can produce protonemata that will ‘bud’ and develop into gametophyte mosses.

 Mosses produce gametangia on the same plant or on separate plants.
 Commonly, the gametangia are produced on the same plant.
 The multicellular antheridia and archegonia are produced at the tips of ‘leafy’ shoots.
 The individual archegonium has a cavity, the venter with a single egg, and a neck through which the sperm gains access to the egg.
 Sperm cells are produced in the antheridia.
 Upon fertilization, the zygote develops into an embryo that remains attached to the gametophyte by an embedded foot.
 The embryo develops into a sporophyte with a capsule and a seta, a stalk.
 The gametophyte produces a calyptra which partially covers the capsule.
 Inside the capsule, spore mother cells undergo meiosis and produce spores which are then released through the teeth of the peristome located at the tip of the capsule.
 Until spore maturity, the peristome is protected by an operculum, which will fall off at maturity.
 After the spores germinate, protonemata will ‘bud’ and develop into gametophyte mosses.